 Unique Union, Inc’s Board will govern the overall execution of the organization’s mission.
 Principally, the Board manages organizational finances and sets long-term priorities for programs, including the development of our 3 main offerings: our flagship program-- the #SelfCareSunday Craft Workshop, the Young #SelfCare in the Summer Camp, and Adult Mental Health First Aid through the National Council of Mental Wellbeing.
 Additionally, the Board advises the Executive Director, who is responsible for the day-to-day management of the organization.
 Overall, the members of the Board contribute the educational, management, legal, and financial skills needed to ensure long-term organizational stability and ensure year-to-year excellence for Unique Union, Inc.’s mission.

-Unique Union, Inc. (UU, Inc.) is currently governed by no board members under fiscal sponsorship with Fractured Atlas, a 501(c)3 non-profit Arts org based in NYC, with the goal of increasing to 7 voting members who will actively support the mission, strategic direction, and branding of the organization as we apply for 501(c)3 status with the IRS.
+Unique Union, Inc. (UU, Inc.) is currently governed by 1 board member, with the goal of increasing to 5 voting members who will actively support the mission, strategic direction, and branding of the organization as we maintain 501(c)3 status with the IRS.
 The Board of Directors will be comprised of members with varying levels of professional expertise.
-As needed, UU, Inc. will elect new Board Members to ensure the expansion of knowledge and expertise in the areas of branding, marketing, community building, human services, program and curriculum development, social networking, fundraising, and strategic planning.
+As needed, UU, Inc. will elect new Board Members to ensure the expansion of knowledge and expertise in the areas of artistic branding, marketing, community building, human services, program and curriculum development, social networking, fundraising, finance and nonprofit strategic planning.
 Terms begin at 2 years with the opportunity to extend membership terms based on active status.
-Members must be living in the Washington, DC Area.
+All Members must be living in the Washington, DC area.

 Board Member responsibilities include regular attendance to Board meetings via Zoom and active electronic conversations as part of Board communication.
 Additional meetings may be added to the existing schedule.
 Board members also hold fiduciary responsibility for the management of organizational capital and ensuring appropriate filings with federal, state, and local authorities consistent with the organization’s status as a 501(c)(3) nonprofit organization.
 The attendance policy allows for removal from the Board if three consecutive meetings are missed without notice.